On this page

 Bar graph

-The bar graph shows either the top 10 IP addresses, top 10 API tokens, or top 10 OAuth 2.0 applications that consume the most traffic for the API.
+The bar graph shows either the top 10 IP addresses, top 10 API tokens, or the top 10 OAuth 2.0 applications that consume the most traffic for the API.
 This view helps you identify the cause of any spikes in traffic.

 Display the desired bar graph by selecting Top Requests by IP, Top Requests by API Token, or Top Requests by Application in the dropdown menu.